Juarpla/contacts-store/README.md

 You can find the API documentation at the following URL:
 [https://contacts-store.onrender.com/api-docs](https://contacts-store.onrender.com/api-docs)

+Also, it is possible to find .rest files to test the different end points with documented examples, in this path `/docs/api`:

+- **development** `/docs/api/development.rest` - with local host and development environment.
+- **production** `/docs/api/production.rest` - with render.com and production environment.

 ### Swagger Setup

 We use Swagger for API documentation.
 To view the Swagger UI locally, follow these steps: